heroku/node-heroku-bouncer/README.md

 secret used to encrypt your user's OAuth session data.

-Use the `bouncer.middleware` object to set up middleware that will ensure that your users are logged in (and redirect otherwise), and the `bouncer.roues` object to add the OAuth-specific routes to your app:
+Use the `bouncer.middleware` object to set up middleware that will ensure that your users are logged in (and redirect otherwise), and the `bouncer.routes` object to add the OAuth-specific routes to your app:

 ```javascript